Chiteta28/Contacts-Book/README.md

 📒 ContactBook
-A simple and intuitive ContactBook application to store, manage, and update your personal or professional contacts with ease.
+A simple and intuitive ContactBook application to store, manage, and update my personal or professional contacts with ease.
 Designed with clean code and a user-friendly interface, this project is perfect for learning, showcasing skills, or adapting into real-world applications.

 🚀 Features
 Add new contacts with name, phone, email, and address